p3d2/LTCAM/README.md

 - **Functionality**: This script initiates the data processing workflow by creating a "processed" folder, within which a subfolder named "LTCAM" is generated.
 Inside the "LTCAM" folder, it further creates subfolders named "Measurements", "Plots", and "Videos".
 - **Purpose**: It analyzes raw data to make measurements and produce an infrared video, organizing the output into the respective subfolders.
+- **Configuration**: `dir_path` Update this variable to point to the directory where the data files folder is located. `c` - This integer value should be set between 0 and 13, indicating the specific file to be processed for LTCAM analysis.

 ### `Plots 1.py` and `Plots 2.py`